 We also allow you to upload any SAT/ACT results you may have.

 At ALU we offer Applications in 4 rounds, leading up to our September 2020 intake.
-We strive to offer all completed applications a decision within 7 days, please refer to the table below for our 4 admissions rounds and their cut off dates.
+Please refer to the table below for our 4 admissions rounds and their cut off dates.

 |Application Deadline||Decision Notification|

 |Round 4||12 June 2020||26 June 2020|